Our 30th ANNIVERSARY

 Home / Leadership / Our 30th ANNIVERSARY

-It is hard to believe that Kids 4 Kids is celebrating its 30th anniversary this summer.
-We have had over 40,000 children through our Kids 4 Kids Leadership school programs, summer camps and school presentations.
+It is hard to believe Kids 4 Kids is celebrating its 30th anniversary this summer.
+We have had over 40,000 children through our Kids 4 Kids Leadership school programs, summer camps and presentations.
 We have had members who have become teachers, police officers, firefighters and have served in the military.
-We even had a member invited over to South Africa to meet Nelson Mandela because of a book this twelve-year Bilaal Rajan wrote.
+We even had a member invited to South Africa to meet Nelson Mandela because of a book this twelve-year Bilaal Rajan wrote.
 Incredible transformations have happened at camp and during the Kids 4 Kids Leadership Programs.

-Children have referred to Scott Graham, founder of Kids 4 Kids as a second dad, favourite uncle, friend and now grandpa.
+Children have referred to Scott Graham, founder of Kids 4 Kids, as a second dad, favourite uncle, friend and now grandpa.
 Parents have used Scott’s influence on their children – “What would Scott say,” is a common phrase used by parents or “Do you want me to call Scott?

 The program’s content was expanded to include leadership strategies, anger management techniques and ways of dealing with peer pressure.
 The main goal of Kids 4 Kids is to help children become resilient, respectful and responsible individuals.